surveyjs/survey-creator/docs/Add-Survey-Builder-into-your-Web-Page.md

 SurveyCreator.StylesManager.applyTheme("darkblue");
 ```

 ## Step 4.
-Show Survey Builder on the page
+Show Survey Creator on the page

 Inside your web page